Prostate cancer is the number one cancer affecting American men and it’s the second leading cause of cancer deaths for men (behind lung cancer).

 - Although men under the age of 40 can be diagnosed with prostate cancer, it is considered rare.

-- There are more than 2.9 million men in the U.S. who have been diagnosed with prostate cancer and are still alive today.
+- More than 3.1 million men in the U.S. have been diagnosed with prostate cancer and are still alive today.

 Source: American Cancer Society’s Cancer Facts & Figures 2021 and the Society’s website (2021)

 Signs and Symptoms

 A symptom is a change in the body that a person can see and/or feel.
 A sign is a change that the doctor sees during an examination or on a laboratory test result.
 If you have any of the symptoms below, it does not mean you have cancer but you should see your doctor or health care professional so that the cause can be found and treated, if needed.

 - Problems urinating, including a slow or weak urinary stream or the need to urinate more often especially at night

 - Trouble getting an erection (erectile dysfunction or ED)

 - Pain in the hips, back (spine), chest (ribs), or other areas from cancer that has spread to bones